surfcx/tripsync/privacy-policy.md

 Information **about** children appears in the App because it is the nature of a school trip coordination tool.
 That information (name, group assignment, optional health notes, photos taken during the trip) is entered by adults — the organizer, chaperones, and the child's own parents — and is shared only with the limited group of adults responsible for that specific trip.

 We rely on the school or trip organizer to obtain the necessary parental or guardian consent before entering a child's information into TripSync.
 TripSync provides organizers and chaperones with tools to add, edit, and delete this information at any time.
-Parents and guardians may also request deletion of information about their child by emailing **support@tripsync.app**.
+Parents and guardians may also request deletion of information about their child by emailing **neelagiri@outlook.com**.

 We do **not**:
 - Allow children to create accounts in TripSync